 Chinese Foreign Minister Wang Yi will travel to New Delhi to attend Russia, India and China (RIC) Foreign Ministers' meeting, the first high level visit of a Chinese official to the country after the Doklam standoff.
-The 15th RIC meeting will be held in New Delhi on December 11.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)